Dear That Girl in My Early Irish Literature Class,

 I looked you up on our class roster when I got back to my room.
 Your name is Rebecca, but I've started calling you "mi flor del desierto."
 It means "my flower of the desert" in Spanish.
 It's a metaphor.
 Our class is a barren desert and you are the beautiful lonely flower who thrives somehow.
 I chose it because I'm pretty sure you're Mexican.
 You could be Persian but I can't really tell the difference.
 Also I don't know any Persian.

 I saw you in the dining hall yesterday.
 You looked just as pretty as ever.
 I followed you home I hope you don't mind.
 I waited around the corner for you to go into your room and then I smelled your doorknob.
 It smelled like cantaloupe.
 That watermelon you found outside your room this morning was from me.
 I couldn't find any cantaloupe.
 Sorry.
 I hope you liked the bow though.

 Last night after I dropped off the watermelon, I sat on a bench outside your window and pretended to watch you sleep.
 I couldn't actually see you since you live on the fifth floor, but it was nice to pretend.
 I decided, out there under the moon, that I love you.
 I guess that's why I'm writing you this letter.

 Today I'm going to sit next to you in class and give you this.
 I'll wait until you finish reading, and then I'll reach out for your hand.
 You'll take it, and we'll lock eyes for the first time.
-Then you'll smile at last.
+Then you'll smile

 I love you, mi flor del desierto.